 At dusk two days later, a disheveled goblin woke in the woods.
 She could smell her own stink.
 Maybe today, it would be safe to return home.
 It didn't feel safe, but hunger encouraged her to risk it.
 She blinked her bleary eyes, and slowly made out a humanoid shape, sitting silently, watching her.

 The lanky folks all looked the same, but there was no mistaking the clothes.
 The goblin noted her own lack of panic.
 Her captors, her interrogators — the killers — were three days later than they might have been.
 They had given her three extra nights of life: Three nights of grubbing for sustenance.
 Three mornings of thanking the roots and rocks and insects for impeding her sleep.
 For delaying, for a few minutes, the screams in her head.

 The goblin rose.
 The tall one, still seated, tossed a backpack which landed at the goblin's feet.
 It rang with the jingle of coins, and the clank of solid equipment.
 The backpack was followed by a gently lobbed scimitar.
 The goblin picked it up, taking a curious second to register that it was her own weapon.

 The tall one spoke in the goblin's own tongue.
 The accent was awful, but the grammar sufficed.
 "We killed all your friends and family."
 There was silence while the goblin internalized the confirmation of her fears.
 The tall one continued.
 "The man in Oakhurst who hired us is named Clyde S'Dail."
 It looked over the goblin, assessing her, deciding something.
 "My name is Jolevius of Blackford Crossing."
-Those words sound choked, though the hard expression had not changed.
+Those words sounded choked, though the hard expression had not changed.

 The tall one left swiftly, gliding through the forest as if the underbrush were deferently making way.